ACMCMC/ACMCMC/README.md

 - French
 - Italian
 - Portuguese *(by similarity to Galician)*
-- Chinese (tried it some years ago but I have almost fogotten everything)
+- Chinese (tried it some years ago but I have almost forgotten everything)

 Feel free to contact me anytime.
 I am always open to new oportunities :)